shibatch/tlfloat/CODE_OF_CONDUCT.md

 for violation.

-## Purpose and positioning of these guidelines
+## Positioning and purpose of these guidelines

 These guidelines summarize the standards of practice that the participating members of the project are expected to follow in order to facilitate the promotion and operation of the project.
 These guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in this guideline.
 Each member may completely disregard these guidelines if he/she wishes.
+To explain a little more for those who still feel uneasy about this, we recognize that if you are only using the products of this project, it does not mean that you are participating in the community, and you do not need to concern yourself with these community guidelines at all.
+In addition, there is no provision in the software distribution license that prohibits removal of these guidelines in derivative projects.

-The primary purpose of establishing these guidelines is to encourage companies that make commercial use of OSS or free software to create and adhere to the following code of conduct : if a company is making commercial use of OSS or free software, such as bundling it with their products for sale, and wishes the software to be maintained, they should provide continuous financial support for the project while the commercial use continues.
+The primary purpose of establishing these guidelines is to encourage companies that make commercial use of OSS or free software to create and adhere to the following code of conduct : if a company is making commercial use of OSS or free software, such as bundling it with their products for sale, they should provide continuous financial support for the project while the commercial use continues.
 The members of this project are asked to help raise awareness to make this happen.
 In particular, if you participate in this project as a member of a company that makes commercial use of this software, we would greatly appreciate your understanding of the purpose of these guidelines.

 The second purpose is to prevent conflicts among the members.
 Although this project is a software development project, political discussions